How CBD Can Help IBD in Dogs & Cats

 There are two types of IBD in pets.
 Their names can be a bit overwhelming but try not to focus on the actual names; we are simply educating you so you’re aware of the two kinds.
 They are Lymphoplasmacytic IBD and Eosinophilic IBD.
 Lymphoplasmacytic IBD is the most common affecting the small intestine, stomach, and colon of your pet.

-The symptoms of IBD are similar in dogs and cats.
-Some of the most common include (1):
+The symptoms of IBD in dogs and cats are similar.
+Some of the most common include:

 - Frequent diarrhea: diarrhea with blood or mucous shows there is a problem in the large intestine